 How long will my information be kept?

 We will not keep your personal data for any longer than it is needed, and will dispose of any records (both paper and electronic) in a secure way.
-We will usually keep your information for a maximum of 1 academic year after you leave your current establishment, after this period your photos, videos and work will no longer be used in any newly printed material.
+We will usually keep your information for a maximum of 1 academic year after you leave your current establishment, after this period your photos, videos, audio recordings and work will no longer be used in any newly printed material.
 Class and/or year photographs may be displayed in schools and kept in council archives indefinitely for historical purposes therefore you may wish to exclude yourself from group photographs based on this.
 More information on the retention policy and procedure can be obtained from the Data Protection Officer if required.

 Automated Decision Making